 These days, many people rely on technology to save money.
-They go online for Groupon offers, they print coupons, and they scan deals pages.
+They go online for Groupon offers, print coupons and scan deals pages.

+Those are all worthy ways to cut costs.
 But there’s an even simpler way to save.
-It’s the technique human beings have been using since they developed the ability to use language: ask for a better deal.
+It’s the technique human beings have used for millennia: haggling.

 How do you know if you can haggle for something?
-There’s only one way to find out, and the worst that can happen is a “no.” If you want to boost your odds, try these tips…
+There’s only one way to find out, and the worst that can happen is to receive a “no.” Try these tips to increase your odds of haggling successfully:

 1. Do your homework